Seven Keys (game show)

-Seven Keys was an American game show hosted by Jack Narz and based on Snakes and Ladders.
+Seven Keys is an American game show hosted by Jack Narz and based on Snakes and Ladders.
 Seven Keys aired from September 12, 1960, to January 15, 1965; initially on Los Angeles' KTLA and then on ABC before ending on KTLA.

 The first KTLA series was one of the few non-syndicated television game shows to air daily in nighttime.
 The ABC version aired in daytime.